HaneenKh88/data-structures-and-algorithms/code-challenges/401-CodeChellenges/linked-list/Readme07.md

 1. method for the Linked List class which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.

 ### Approach & Efficiency
-1. Create Node and Linked List class with 3 methods and its tests.
+1. Create Node and Linked List class with one method and its tests.
 2. Because its the more simple and logic for the linked list.
 3. Big O:
    - Time: O(n)